GabsEdits/gxbs.dev/pages/blog/posts/why-developer-experience-actually-matters.md

 ## Conclusion

-In conclusion, I'd like to say that yes, DevEx matters for a sustainability of projects, especially within the open-source community.
+In conclusion, I'd like to say that yes, **DevEx matters for a sustainability of projects, especially within the open-source community**.
 As developers, maintainers, and contributors, it's important that we recognize the impact that DevEx has on project accessibility, collaboration, and longevity.

 It's important to start the project with a great DevEx, by using up to date technologies and follow the documentation given by the source right.
 It's good to follow what GNOME is trying to do in arias like Web Development, where DevEx is really bad.
 The good part is that good DevEx is gaining popularity, and starting to be seen in other general projects.

 As open source gains more collaborators, it's important to maintain DevEx at it's highest levels, to make sure that the projects we are starting can be continued and developed for as long as possible.

+> This my first non-devlog blog post, and I hope you enjoyed it.
+If you have any feedback, feel free to [open an issue](https://github.com/GabsEdits/gabs.eu.org/issues/new), I will be happy to hear it.